-Home » Beauty » Hair » Senegalese Twists: How to Wear this Style for a Gorgeous Look
+Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

-It’s also the perfect switch from regular box braids or knotless braids.
+This coiffure is the perfect switch from regular box braids or knotless braids.
+Its rope-like details frame your features, helping you ooze an effortless elegance.

 Why Wear Senegalese Twists?